Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/SPI/Class SPISettings.rst

 **Description**
 ~~~~~~~~~~~~~~~

 Construct an SPI object, create a pointer to the SPI master object, and assign "MOSI, MISO, CLK, and SS" to the corresponding pins on Ameba boards.
-Default SPI tranmission frequency is set to 20,000,000 Hz.
+Default SPI transmission frequency is set to 20,000,000 Hz.

 **Syntax**
 ~~~~~~~~~~